Counseling Edge is the sister company of Edge Coaching.

 3 Day Intensives provide extended time with Michelle Ellwanger to tackle problem areas.

-Subject to limited availability and an initial screen process.
-We are not currently scheduling any new intensive until late fall 2017.
+Subject to limited availability and an initial screening process.
+We are not currently scheduling any new intensive until January 2019.

 Contact us to learn more.

-Take the time to look at where you are heading.
+Take the time to look where you’re headed.

-Our wellness workshops are offered seasonally at Mystic Ridge Farm.
-Workshops focus on giving participants a toolbox of skills to help them be more successful in life.
+Our one day wellness workshops are offered seasonally at Mystic Ridge Farm.
+Workshops focus on personal growth with a variety of rotating topics.